 It was their second “real” date, if you didn’t count the many shared coffees and scones at Biddle’s across from the office.
 He didn’t.
-Those were encounters, conversations, quips and exchanges, each one pleasant as a warm autumn sunset but each just skimming the surface like a water bug.
+Those were encounters, conversations, quips and exchanges, each one pleasant as a warm autumn sunset but each a water bug, just skimming the surface.
 You could have these brushes forever and never peel away the top layer of what might be a relationship let alone approach any intimacy.

 That, in his mind, could only be done at night-away from thoughts about work, the co-worker interruptions that-even if they didn’t happen were just beyond the door.
 For him it meant wine and small plates across town.
 Seemed like that worked for her too.

 She was swirling her Gris and dipping a tiny wedge of toasted sourdough into a swirl of fresh hummus and green olive tapenade.